AI 010: INTERDISCIPLINARY REFLECTIONS ON ARTIFICIAL INTELLIGENCE, 3 credit hrs.

 This course increases understanding of issues related to ethics, professional conduct and social responsibility as they arise in Computer Science and applications of Information Technology.
 Additionally, the course serves to develop 1) the ability to think clearly; 2) habits of professional responsibility and behavior; and 3) effective writing and presentation skills.
 Students are exposed to the history of the discipline from a social point of view, and to various frameworks from which ethical and professional decisions must be made within the discipline.
 Prereq.: Sophomore, Junior, or Senior standing required.
 AOI: Values and Ethics

-IS 083: LEGAL AND ETHICAL ISSUES, 3 credit hrs.
+IS 083: IT LEGAL AND ETHICAL ISSUES, 3 credit hrs.

 This course provides an overview of ethical and legal issues associated with business information technology usage, data collection, data sharing, and data-driven decision making.
 Topics include ethical and legal perspectives on privacy and information rights, organizational computer usage policies, cybercrime, and intellectual property.
 AOI: Values and Ethics